Matiu / Somes Island Lighthouse

-The Matiu / Somes Island lighthouse is a harbour navigation light located on Matiu /Somes Island in Wellington Harbour, New Zealand.
-It is a sector light, marking a safe approach through the harbour channel.
+The Matiu / Somes Island lighthouse is a harbour navigation light located in Wellington Harbour, New Zealand.
+It is a sector light, operating from the southern end of Matiu / Somes Island to mark a safe approach through the harbour navigation channel.
 The first lighthouse on the site was established in 1866.
 It was the first inner harbour lighthouse in New Zealand, and one of only eight lighthouses nationwide at that time.
 However, by 1895 there were multiple complaints that it was inadequate.
 A replacement lighthouse with a more powerful light was built on an adjacent site and commissioned on 21 February 1900.
 The light was automated on 1 April 1924 and converted to electricity after 1945.
+The lighthouse is currently operated and maintained by the Greater Wellington Regional Council.

 The first lighthouse

 A signal station was established on Somes Island around 1840, but it was not until 1866 that the first lighthouse on the site was erected to aid safe navigation in the harbour.
 The lighthouse was built upon an octagonal cast iron tower, 10 ft high, bolted to a brick foundation.
 The lantern contained a fourth order Fresnel lens, and had a 270 degree illumination angle.
 The lighthouse served as a sector light, marking a safe approach through the harbour channel, and was fitted with ruby and green glass screens either side of a white beam directed down the channel.
 The light was first lit on 17 February 1866.
 The lamp initially burned colza oil until it was converted to kerosene in 1878.

 When commissioned it was the first inner harbour lighthouse in New Zealand, and one of only eight lighthouses nationwide at that time.